Estate Planning & Wealth Transfer

 While this strategy is usually presented to couples, it also works for singles.
 Simply make the measuring lives yours and your adult child’s.
 Your grandchild can be the beneficiary.
 You may find that a small premium can result in a dynamite legacy to a loved one or a charity.

 Do make your own will or set up a trust, which can avoid probate court.

 If you have assets in several states, your estate will be subject to multiple probates, so a trust is a good idea.
 Aside from that, choose between a will and a trust based on the difficulty of probate in your state, and your interest in the extra privacy a trust affords.

 One of the creative estate planning tools for singles is through Charitable Remainder and Charitable Lead trusts.
 With the former, you transfer an appreciated asset to a charity.
 The charity will sell it for you and invest the entire proceeds (no reduction for capital gains).
 You get a tax deduction equal to the fair market value of the gift when given, not when you acquired it.
 And you enjoy a lifetime annuity from the investment.

 With the lead trust, you leave a sum to charity in your will.
 The charity invests it for an annuity to a beneficiary named by you.
 Upon the beneficiary’s death, the charity gets the remainder.
 In this way, you funnel money to heirs, but get an estate-tax savings according to an IRS table that takes into account the age of the beneficiary.

 As everyone knows, unforeseen circumstances can happen, which is why it’s important to prepare for the unexpected.
-While you can’t predict the future, you can prepare for it.
-Set up a face-to-face meeting with a Newbridge Financial Consultant so we can better understand your personal situation and help keep you on track.
+While you cannot predict the future, you can prepare for it.
+Set up a face-to-face meeting with a Newbridge Financial Services Group, Inc. financial advisor so we can better understand your personal situation and help keep you on track.